DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/FilteringAPI/description.md

-**DataGrid** has the following API that you can use to filter data:
+**DataGrid** includes the following API that you can use to filter data:

 - [filter()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#filter) / [filter(filterExpr)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#filterfilterExpr)
 Gets or applies a filter expression to the grid's [dataSource](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource).